sherryumlah/covid-ext/README.md

 4. Click the Select button.
 5. This extension should appear in the toolbar alongside your other extensions with a green bug icon.
 6. Open a new tab and you should be presented with a random state's covid-19 data and accompanying image.

+## Workshop Instructions
+Workshop instructions are available in the docs folder of this repo as both .docx and .pdf file formats.